Send the link below via email or IMCopy

 tailing of the wound

-so, depth of the incised wound with tailing will suggest the direction in which the force was applied.
+this may help suggesting the direction in which the force was applied.

 Other knife-like weapons include scissors, dagger, piece of glass, screwdrivers, pens, icepicks and fork.